 According to the Federal Trade Commission (http://www.ftc.gov), bloggers are advised to disclose any and all freebies, giveaways or conflicts of interest that might influence their opinion in blog postings and other online forums.

 In accordance with that guidance, I make the following statements:

 1 – I am biased.
-I work for a Hyper-Converged Infrastructure/Hybrid Virtualization manufacturer, and I’m influenced by the fact that I sell their products.
+I work for a Managed Security Services Provider, and I’m influenced by the fact that I sell their services.
 I try – extremely hard – to not talk about issues that could be considered a conflict of interest, but let’s face it; I’m human.
-For example, I will write on clustering technologies for many VM platforms, but only where they do not conflict with my employer’s products.
+For example, I will write on common-sense steps to protect yourself online, but only where they do not conflict with my employer’s services.
 However, if you believe my employer is influencing me in my opinions, you’re probably right, and you’ve now been warned.

 2 – I get free stuff on occasion.
 As a journalist, companies will sometimes send me items to review and write about.
 I promise to openly disclose the fact that I am writing a review about a product that I have gotten a free copy, free unit, review unit, or otherwise received without having to pay for it.
 If I do not disclose this, then I either bought the product, or otherwise obtained it through some channel that did not involve my journalism.

 3 – Mike Talon is not my real name.
 As with many bloggers, I use a pen name.
 This is probably the worst kept secret on the Internet, but just in case you didn’t know, now you do.
 My real name is not a real secret – hint: just check out my LinkedIn Profile.